-A.4.5 Exterior muntins (left), called "simulated divided light" or SDL, create a profile that more closely resembles historic windows than grids between the panes of glass (right).
-True divided light windows are also available and encouraged.
+A.4.5 Exterior muntins (left)-"simulated divided lights" or SDLs-create a profile that more closely resembles historic windows than grids between the panes of glass (right).
+True divided light windows are also available, and their installation is encouraged.